vviszard/repeatedAdditionMultiplier/README.md

 The design implements a Synchronous RTL flow.
 The Controller (FSM) acts as the master, generating enable signals for the registers in the Data Path.

 - The Loop: In state S3, the LdP (Load Product) and decB (Decrement B) signals are asserted simultaneously.
-This ensures that for every clock cycle, an addition is performed and the counter is updated, maintaining a precise O(n) time complexity relative to the multiplier value.
+This ensures that for every clock cycle, an addition is performed and the counter is updated.

 **Simulation & Reports**